tecladocode/web-dev-bootcamp/curriculum/section06/lectures/08_accessing_mongodb_with_compass_and_atlas/README.md

 ## Insert and View Data in Your Cluster

-Select your newly created database from the left panel of Compass dashboard.
+Select your newly created database from the left panel of the Compass dashboard.
 In this case, we've created a database named *test-database* and a collection named *test-collection*.

 * Select *test-collection* from the left panel and click the **Add Data** button: